What Is Lean?

 - Abdominal cramping

 These symptoms can be debilitating and apply a lot of pressure on someone suffering from addiction, especially without medical assistance to help manage the pain.
 Many recovering Lean users will relapse simply because the discomfort of withdrawal symptoms can be too much to bear.
+It is highly recommended that users who are trying to quit Lean enter a medically-supervised detox center for professional help getting through the withdrawal process.

 “Robotripping” With DXM Cough Syrup